curious-gurbir/Assam-MVP/README.md

 - DB structure is inspired by Discord
 - DataTable plugin is used in 'Stations' page but due to lack of complete customization the 'Edit Table' is completely made from scratch
 - Dashboard is not linked with backend, that requires completion of 'Station' panel
+- QR Code serial key for each item can be implement in this module
+- Everytime a personnel have to use generally restricted inventory, the QR code can be scanned to get permission from superior
+- Budget and alert systems can improve the analysis of data in a lot more effecient ways

+## Team Roles

+- **Sujeet Kumar :** Majorly experienced in logical building of backend and Database handling
+- **Sharad Ji Shukla :** Majorly experienced in research and data analysis based upon real world data
+- **Gurbir Singh Dhaliwal :** Majorly experienced in web languages and graphic related skills

+**About completion of project**
+> Most of the efforts were focused upon developing a new way that can change the way inventory is handled.
+Every time a lot of issues show up due to lack of care in a balanced task like keeping record of things.
+Some people misuse the official things without even facing any lawsuit later on, this system can get rid of most of those situations by alotting a unique QR and String ID to each item and by keeping track of each change made in database from each portal.